 An annual prize in honour of Sir Michael Palliser (1922–2012) Former Chairman of the Council and Vice-President of the IISS

-The International Institute for Strategic Studies has established the Palliser Essay Prize for the best essay submitted for publication in Survival on an aspect of European international relations, politics, geo-economics or strategy by an author of any nationality under the age of 40 at the time of submission.
+The International Institute for Strategic Studies has established the Palliser Prize for the best essay submitted to Survival on an aspect of European international relations, politics, geo-economics or strategy by an author under the age of 40.

 Deadline for submission: 1 December 2014